MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 ## Reset credentials

-In the event that you forget the credentials for a service principal, they can be reset with the [az ad sp credential reset](/cli/azure/ad/sp/credential#az-ad-sp-credential-reset) command.
-The same restrictions and options for creating a new service principal also apply here.
+If you forget the credentials for a service principal, reset them with the [az ad sp credential reset](/cli/azure/ad/sp/credential#az-ad-sp-credential-reset) command.
+The same restrictions and options for creating a new service principal apply here.

 ```azurecli-interactive
 az ad sp credential reset --name APP_ID